-By selecting this new and affordable product, you can have confidence that your electricity has been generated from 100% renewable sources – namely solar, hydro and / or wind.
+By selecting this new and affordable green product, you can have confidence that your electricity has been generated from 100% renewable sources – namely solar, hydro and / or wind.
 You will even receive a personalised certificate, free of charge, which can be used to verify your company’s green energy credentials.

 We offer Renewable Electricity contracts ranging in length from 1 to 5 years, on either a fixed or market tracking prices, so get in touch to help us find the best option to meet your business needs.